chrishenn/unattend/readme.md

     - [ ] set: file explorer sorting, columns
     - [ ] disable: file contents indexing
         - is this covered by disabling wsearch?
-    - [ ] default to "no": "allow windows to turn this device off to save power"
+    - [ ] default to "no" for all devices: "allow windows to turn this device off to save power"
 - [x] AME
     - [x] script: windows updates
     - [x] script: windows activate